raspberrypilearning/getting-started-with-mu/en/step_7.md

 SyntaxError: EOL while scanning string literal
 ```

-Mu will highlight code which it recognises as not being correct.
+Mu will highlight code which it recognises as incorrect.

 ![mu highlights error](images/mu_error.PNG)

 ### Checking

-At any point you can also click the `Check` button, which will check your code for errors and provide advice.
+At any point while you're coding, you can also click the **Check** button to ask Mu to check your code for errors and provide advice.

 ![mu code check](images/mu_check.PNG)

-When you have fixed an error, click `Check` again, to see if the problem disappears.
+When you have fixed an error, click **Check** again to see if the problem disappears.

 ### Debugging

-Unfortunately not all problems with code are syntax errors, some of them are bugs, your program runs fine, but it doesn't do what you want it to do.
+Unfortunately not all problems with code are syntax errors (which Mu usually recognises).
+Some errors in your code will be **bugs**, meaning your program runs fine, but it doesn't do what you want it to do.

-Mu has a debugger which allows you to step through your code line by line and look at what it is doing.
+Mu has a debugger that allows you to step through your code line by line and look at what it is doing.
+Let's try it out!

-This program should count down from 5 to 1:
+- Copy and paste the following program into Mu.
+It is supposed to count down from 5 to 1.

 ```python
 print("count down")